Insurance Settlement Negotiations

 While we acknowledge that people do not trust insurance companies.
 We work hard to show, and demand, respect.

 It is a natural tendency of human nature to strive to be understood.
 Successful claims adjusters understand that this forces them to persuasion, not understanding.
-Working hard to understand the perspective of the claimant is a key strategic move for the successful negotiator.
+Working hard to understand the perspective of the claimant is a key strategic move for the successful negotiator and claim dispute resolution.

 Uncovering the needs of the claimant is every bit as important as uncovering all of the facts surrounding the occurrence.
 We receive extensive training in developing investigative techniques in order to uncover all of the facts that will allow us to make an objective evaluation of coverage, liability, and damages.
 During that process, it is important for us to probe and to ask questions—not just about the accident facts, but about the things that may impact the perspective and actions of the claimant.